 5 Implementation and status

 Science United was launched in 2017.
-Currently it has about 4100 active volunteers and 5800 computers, of which 4100 have usable GPUs.
-These computers process 160,000 jobs per day and have a throughput of 400 TeraFLOPS.
+Currently (August 2021) it has about 4100 active volunteers and 5800 computers, of which 4100 have usable GPUs.
+Averaged over the last month, these computers process 160,000 jobs per day and have a throughput of 400 TeraFLOPS.

 The scheduling policy described in Section 4 has evolved over time and has been in its current form for two years.
 It seems to satisfy the goals listed in Section 4.6: project throughputs are stable and reflect shares, device starvation is rare, and no volunteers have complained about preferences not being respected.